AnyChart/docs.anychart.com/Basic_Charts_Types/HeatMap_Chart.md

 ### Color Scale

 Even though you can set single solid color for every cell, this way of color managing quite contradict with the idea of heatMaps itself.
-That is why it is much more appropriate to use a **.colorScale()** method to define heatMap's colors.
-Use **.ordinalColor()** scale as a parameter for **.colorScale()** method to create an array of ranges and define the color for each range.
+That is why it is much more appropriate to use a {api:anychart.charts.HeatMap#colorScale}**.colorScale()**{api} method to define heatMap's colors.
+Use {api:anychart.scales.OrdinalColor}**.ordinalColor()**{api} scale as a parameter for {api:anychart.charts.HeatMap#colorScale}**.colorScale()**{api} method to create an array of ranges and define the color for each range.
 All values for ranges are custom.

 ```
   var chart = anychart.heatMap(dataSet);